-Porcelain Pottery Teapot with Dahlias and White Strap Handle
+Porcelain Pottery Teapot with Hibiscus and White Strap Handle

 I made this teapot out of a white porcelain clay body.
 I threw it on the potter's wheel, trimmed the bottom with a foot ring so the bottom is glazed as well.
 The handle and spout have been pulled and attached to the pot when the clay is still wet.
 There is a thumb rest on the handle for ease of pouring.
-The exterior decoration is a transfer technique which is a silkscreening technique of dahlias on a black field.
+The exterior decoration is a transfer technique which is a silkscreening technique of hibiscus flowers and leaves.
 The patterns are sealed permanently into the clay by the glazing process.
-A clear glaze is over the entire piece, so the interior is white.
-It holds approximately 40 oz.
-7.5" tall x 8.5"long x6" deep.
-It pours well, there is a final drip at the end of the pour.
+A clear glaze is over the entire exterior of the piece, and a green liner glaze peeping out of the spout.
+It holds approximately 36 oz.
+7.5" tall x 9"long x6" deep.
+It pours well, there is a small final drip at the end of the pour.
 Signed "Sullivan, Canada" on the bottom.
 Cups sold separately.